Miffy: Legacy

-In Bruna's hometown, Utrecht, there is a square named after nijntje, the Nijntjepleintje (lit: Little Nijntje Square, to retain the rhyme) and in 2006, the Centraal Museum opened a permanent exhibition, the dick bruna huis (Dick Bruna house).
+In Bruna's hometown, Utrecht, a square was named after Miffy (Nijntje), the Nijntjepleintje (lit: Little Miffy Square, the diminutive for square in Dutch: pleintje retains the rhyme with nijntje as the ij and ei digraphs are pronounced identical in Dutch [ɛi]).
+In 2006, the Centraal Museum opened a permanent exhibition, the dick bruna huis (Dick Bruna house).
+Bruna distributed all DVDs from miffy with Warner Home Video.
+In 2015, Bridge Entertainment DVD acquired bruna's home videos.

 Miffy celebrated her fiftieth birthday in 2005.
 This was marked in cities across the globe, for example, at the Manchester Art Gallery in England.
-She also serves a "celebrity character spokesperson" for Unicef.
+She also serves a "celebrity character spokesperson" for UNICEF.

 Miffy's namesakes include a new species of booklouse from Peru.
 The insect was given the scientific name Trichadenotecnum miffy in 2008, because its epiproct, an appendage on its abdomen, resembles a small rabbit.

-In July 2014, Bruna announced his retirement; the rights to the Miffy character are not sold.
+In July 2014, Bruna announced his retirement; the rights to the Miffy character were not sold.

-Miffy's Adventures Big and Small premiered 2 October 2015.
-It currently has a total of six seasons.
-It airs on the Nick Jr. Channel in the USA.

 On 16 February 2017, Dick Bruna died at the age of 89.